Mailchimp vs AWeber — Which is Better?

 Overall, both AWeber and Mailchimp are both solid, well-established tools that you can use to create and send professional e-newsletters with.
 Either, used correctly, can help you grow your email database and contribute the success of your business.
 AWeber outshines Mailchimp when it comes to ease of use, bang-for-buck, and support.
 Mailchimp is, however, the more fully-featured tool, providing automation functionality that is far more sophisticated than what’s on offer from AWeber, and website building features too.

-Here are the key reasons you might want to use one of these platforms over the other:
+I’ll leave you with the key reasons you might want to use one of these platforms over the other:

 Reasons to use AWeber over Mailchimp